Visyond/website-hugo/site/content/_index.md

       - text: >-
           Extend your collaborators’ analyses without anyone losing or corrupting data.
     descr: >-
-      Analyze important decision metrics, and empower teams to self-serve and collaborate on analyses, in a platform that connects spreadsheets, analyses and dashboards in a single place.
+      Analyze important decision metrics, and empower teams to self-serve and collaborate on analyses.
+All this - in a single platform that connects spreadsheets, analyses and dashboards.
     infoVideo: /video/Visualize the Impact of Important Business Drivers - Visyond.mp4
     infoVideoPoster: /video/Visualize the Impact of Important Business Drivers - Visyond.jpg
     title: Automate Sensitivities and Monte Carlo Simulations